Getting your first smear test soon? Here’s what you need to know

 4. I don’t think I need a smear test – anyone with a cervix should have regular smear tests.

-5. You don’t have to go for cervical screening if you have had the HPV vaccine – the vaccine provides a high degree of protection against cervical cancer however it does not provide full protection.
-The new vaccine (Gardasil 9) prevents 90% and the old vaccine prevents 70% of all cervical cancer.
+5. You don’t have to go for cervical screening if you have had the HPV vaccine – the vaccine provides a high degree of protection against cervical cancer, however it does not provide full protection.
+The new vaccine (Gardasil 9) prevents up to 90% and the old vaccine prevents up to 70% of all cervical cancers.
 Therefore, it is very important that you still attend regular screening even if you have been vaccinated to reduce your risk and have maximum protection.

 Found for you